object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 of the function execute, and then the code which called the function continues on from the point of the function call, using the return value of the function in place of the call.
-Let's think about what happens when this happens.
+Let's think about what happens when this occurs.
 Before calling the function, there is a large amount of information which describes the context of the current program execution.
 For example, there are all of the module, function, and variable names which are in scope, and there is the record of which instruction is next to be executed.
 This collection of information about the current execution context is called a :term:`stack frame`.
+We learned about :term:`stacks <stack>` in :numref:`stacks`, and the term "stack frame" is not a coincidence.
+The Python interpreter maintains a :term:`stack` of stack frames called the :term:`call stack`.
+It is also sometimes called the :term:`execution stack` or :term:`interpreter stack`.

-When a function is called, the Python interpreter creates a new stack frame containing the local execution context of that function.
-Importantly, the new stack frame contains a reference back to the stack frame from which the function was called.
-This enables execution of the calling routine to continue when the newly called function returns.
+The first frame on the stack contains the execution context for the Python script that the user ran, or for the iPython shell or Jupyter notebook the user was typing into in the case where the user worked interactively.
+When a function is called, the Python interpreter creates a new stack frame containing the local execution context of that function and pushes it onto the call stack.
+When that function returns, its stack frame is popped from the call stack, leaving the interpreter to continue at the next instruction in the stack frame from which the function was called.
 Because functions can call functions which call functions and so on in a nearly limitless sequence, there can be a number of stack frames in existence at any time.
-These form a sequence back from the current function which is being executed, through the function which called it, through the function that called that one and so forth until the very first stack frame.
-This frame contains the execution context for the Python script that the user ran, or for the iPython shell or Jupyter notebook the user was typing into in the case where the user worked interactively.

-The trail of stack frames from the currently executing statement all the way back to the user script or command line is an example of a type of data structure called a :term:`stack`, which we will study in more detail later.
-Consequently, the term for this collection of stack frames is the :term:`call stack`.
-It is also sometimes called the :term:`execution stack` or :term:`interpreter stack`.

 .. note::